unitedstates/congress-legislators/README.md

 	* cspan: The numeric ID for this legislator on C-SPAN's video website, e.g. http://www.c-spanvideo.org/person/1745 (stored as an integer).
 	* wikipedia: The Wikipedia page name for the person (spaces are given as spaces, not underscores).
 	* ballotpedia: The ballotpedia.org page name for the person (spaces are given as spaces, not underscores).
+	* opencong: the quoted open congress numeric id from http://www.opencongress.org/ the name is not needed ( http://www.opencongress.org/people/show/412564_Brad_Wenstrup and http://www.opencongress.org/people/show/412564 are both valid )
 	* house_history: The numeric ID for this legislator on http://history.house.gov/People/Search/.
 The ID is present only for members who have served in the U.S. House.
 	* bioguide_previous: When bioguide.congress.gov mistakenly listed a legislator under multiple IDs, this field is a *list* of alternative IDs.
 (This often ocurred for women who changed their name.)
 The IDs in this list probably were removed from bioguide.congress.gov but might still be in use in the wild.